facebook Meta Pixel

 2080 Century Park East, Suite 501, Los Angeles, CA 90067

-Epigastric Hernia Surgery by a World-Renowned General Surgeon
+Epigastric Hernia Surgery by Hernia Specialist

 An epigastric hernia occurs when tissue pushes through the inner layers of the abdominal wall, causing a bulge or tear.
 The hernias can be present at birth (congenital) or acquired.
 The bulge is usually positioned between the belly button and the chest.